Revealing the mystical language of the ingredient list: INCI, active ingredients, and more

 Active Versus Inactive Ingredients

-Some personal care products, such as acne medications and sunscreens, are considered over-the-counter drugs.
+Some personal care products, such as acne products and sunscreens, are considered over-the-counter drugs.
 As such, the ingredients listed on these products will be categorized as either “active” or “inactive” ingredients.

 This may sound confusing, at first: shouldn’t all of the ingredients be active in a product?
 Technically, yes, but in truth, some ingredients play a larger role than others.

-Titanium dioxide, for instance, is always listed as an active ingredient in sunscreens because it plays a major role in protecting your skin from the sun, which is the central purpose of the product.
+Titanium dioxide, for instance, is always listed as an active ingredient in sunscreens like our Yerba Mate Mist SPF 30 because it plays a major role in protecting your skin from the sun, which is the central purpose of the product.
 Likewise, an acne treatment might list salicylic acid as an active ingredient, because its primary function is to eliminate acne.

 Inactive ingredients, meanwhile, are ingredients that perform supporting functions, such as moisturizing the skin or decreasing the appearance of pores.